 MAIA – an artist-led cultural organisation; a platform for creative practice, critical thinking and social change.

 Mansions of the Future – an arts and cultural hub in Lincoln brought to life through a public programme of free talks, workshops, communal lunches and family activities, alongside national and international artistic commissions.
+MotF is now closed but its website remains an archive of its achievements.

 School of The Damned – is a year-long alternative art course directed by its students.
 It was founded as a reaction to the increasing financialisation of higher education.